 John Arrington joined the Medium Energy Physics group in 1998 and is interested in understanding the quark/gluon structure of matter.
 His experiments utilize scattering of relatively high energy particles from protons, neutrons and nuclei to study their internal structure.

 Division Director, Nanoscience & Technology (NST)/Institute for Molecular Engineering (IME)

-Supratik Guha is the director of the Nanoscience and Technology division and the Center for Nanoscale Materials at Argonne National Laboratory, and a Professor at the Institute for Molecular Engineering at the University of Chicago.
+Supratik Guha is the director of the Nanoscience and Technology division and the Center for Nanoscale Materials at Argonne National Laboratory, and a Professor at the Pritzker School of Molecular Engineering at The University of Chicago.
 He is also the Senior Scientific Advisor to the Director at Argonne.

 Division Director, CPS/Interim Deputy Director, HEP

 Salman Habib is the Director of Argonne’s Computational Science (CPS) Division, leading the overall day-to-day management, strategic direction, growth, and vision into both the near and long-term future.
 He holds a joint position in Argonne’s Physical Sciences and Engineering (PSE) Directorate, the Kavli Institute for Cosmological Physics at the University of Chicago, and the Northwestern Argonne Institute of Science and Engineering (NAISE).
 He also leads the ExaSky effort within the U.S. Department of Energy’s Exascale Computing Project.
 Salman’s interests cover a broad span of research, ranging from quantum field theory and quantum information to the formation of cosmological structure.
 He is particularly interested in innovative uses of high performance and data-intensive computing in solving scientific problems.